 Contributing Factors & Prevention

-NEDA offers many programs and efforts that are designed to prevent the occurrence of eating disorders before they begin, as well as programs designed to promote early identification, so that eating disorders can be treated before they spiral out of control.
-This section explores factors that may contribute to eating disorders and steps you can take to prevent the onset of an eating disorder.
+NEDA offers many programs and efforts designed to prevent the occurrence of eating disorders before they begin, as well as programs designed to promote the early identification and treatment of eating disorders.
+To learn more about NEDA's programs, please visit Programs and Services.

-- A Physician's Role in Preventing Eating Disorders
+A Physician's Role in Preventing Eating Disorders

-- Tips for Becoming a Critical Viewer of the Media
+Tips for Becoming a Critical Viewer of the Media

-- Tips for Responsible Media Coverage
+Tips for Responsible Media Coverage